Associate Professor of Anthropology, Emory University

 Sa'ed Atshan is the child of immigrants from Palestinian Territories

-Fellowship awarded to support work towards a PhD in Anthropology at Harvard University
+Fellowship awarded to support work towards a PhD in Anthropology and Middle Eastern Studies at Harvard University